atre/it-for-kids/docs/README.md

     - Because you `always` need to `know what you doing`
   - Explore basic algorithms
     - Because you need to `orient in this information mess`
-  - Analytical mindset
+  - Work on analytical mindset
-    - We never memorize - we learn how resolve situations
+    - We never learn by heart - we learn how to resolve situations

 - #### Working with information
   - Learn how you can analyze information and make decisions